Quackers71/rust/rust-lang.org/README.md

 of types into one compound type.
 Tuples have a fixed length: once declared, they cannot grow or<br/>
 shrink in size.<br/>

+The Array Type - Another way to have a collection of multiple values is with an array.
+Unlike a<br/>
+tuple, every element of an array must have the same type.
+Unlike arrays in some other languages,<br/>
+arrays in Rust have a fixed length.<br/>

+### Functions

+Functions are prevalent in Rust code.
+You’ve already seen one of the most important functions in<br/>
+the language: the main function, which is the entry point of many programs.
+You’ve also seen the<br/> fn keyword, which allows you to declare new functions.<br/>